hivsuper/hivsuper.github.io/_posts/2024-04-09-Table Not Found Exception When Integrating spring-boot-starter-test with Memory DB.md

 The exception can be reproduced by removing the `@SqlMergeMode(MERGE)` from `com.demo.account.config.MemoryDBTest.java`.

 ## Root Cause
-Only the latter one will be invoked When there are `@Sql` annotations at class and method level, which has resulted the exception showed at the beginning of the article.
+If SqlMergeMode isn't `MERGE`, only the latter one will be invoked When there are `@Sql` annotations at class and method level, which has resulted the exception showed at the beginning of the article.